A DISCUSSION OF

 A SINGLE COPY OF AN ALBUM IS A BOLD MOVE.
 HOW DID NIPSEY HUSSLE’S $100 MIXTAPE AND JAY-Z’S SAMSUNG ALBUM RELEASE INSPIRE YOUR CONCEPT?

-RZA - Well, with all due respect to both these brothers and their futuristic visions, Cilvaringz actually had the idea of a single copy album in 2007.
-So as much as the Wu is continuing thought provoking release strategies, the single copy concept in particular was conceptualized years before.
+RZA - Well, with all due respect to both these brothers and their futuristic visions, Cilvaringz actually dropped the idea of a single copy album in 2007.
+The Wu is continuing thought provoking ways to exhilirate music.

 CILVARINGZ - The idea to do a single copy album conceptualized itself on a variety of factors, such as my career, experiences, debates, a shifting industry and more.
 It was never a simple money making scheme as the press made it to be.
 It was a natural progression that mostly drew inspiration from musical patronage in the Renaissance age and was intended to inspire profound debates and reflection on how we value, experience and define music in todays world.
 The media has continued to push a financial narrative because the media likes numbers.
 That’s why they think we drew inspiration from Nipsey, but Nipsey didn’t inspire this concept.
 This concept evolved five years prior.
 What his 100$ mixtape concept and Jay’s Samsung release did however was show us that more and more artists were thinking alike.